Zernach/Programming_Definitions/README.md

 ## Lambda
-* Lambda is to function what acquaintenance is to friend.
+* Lambda is to function what acquaintance is to friend.
 * Python, JavaScript (an arrow/anonymous function)